 We’re going to cover what do not honor codes mean, the possible reasons your system may be firing one, and your best bet for resolving the issues.

-“Do not honor” codes fired by card-issuing banks like Chase mean the customer’s bank will not validate the transaction and is refusing to send an authorization token back to your system.
+A do not honor (decline code 05) fired by card-issuing banks like Chase means the customer’s bank will not validate the transaction and is refusing to send an authorization token back to your system.

 In other words, the customer’s bank, for some reason, is saying no thank you to the transaction.
 The authorization is denied, meaning no funds will be transferred and that transaction cannot be completed.